 Parents have the right to withdraw their children from all or part of any Sex Education provided.
 If a parent wishes to withdraw their child they should put their request in writing to the Headteacher - a reason for this decision is not necessary.

-What did our parents say....
+What did our parents say last year......

-In a recent survey 100% of parents felt that their child made good progress in the school with 69% strongly agreeing.
+In a recent questionnaire, 100% of parents said that their child is well looked after within our school and 70% of these parents strongly agreed.

 Early Years Foundation Stage